 As of December 2007, for most establishments, the employment estimate is based on a Canada Revenue Agency form (PD7) filled by the employer where the number of employees over the last pay period (full time or not) is reported.
+These are estimates and should not be confused with estimates produced by the Labour Force Survey or the Survey of Employment, Payroll and Hours.
+They are used by Statistics Canada for survey stratification purposes.
 This variable is updated on a monthly basis.